sarahayu/drift4/README.md

     ```shell
     wget -T 10 -t 1 http://openfst.org/twiki/pub/FST/FstDownload/openfst-$(OPENFST_VERSION).tar.gz || \
     ```
+The following pointers may also help:
+* Make sure to include submodules.
+Use `git clone --recurse-submodules` instead of downloading the released `zip` source code.
 * You might have to install gfortran with the following:
     ```shell
     sudo apt install gfortran